SystemFw/dynosaur/docs/Schema.md

 this document, this behaviour will prove useful when dealing with objects in ADTs.

-## Constant fields
+### Constant fields

 So far, decoding records has been entirely based on the _key_ of each field, letting the value be anything that can be converted to the desired type.
 However, sometimes we need to assert that a field contains a specific constant, and fail decoding if any other value is found.
-Although this logic can be expressed entirely in terms of `field` and `imapErr`, `field` offers a dedicated method for this scenario, `field.const`.
+Although this logic can be expressed entirely in terms of `field.apply` and `imapErr`, `field` offers a dedicated method for this scenario, `field.const`.
 For example, asserting that our `Foo` has `version: 1.0` is as simple as: